Ajay-056/GlazeWM-Config/README.md

-# Glaze-WM-Config (⭐Start the Repository if you like or clone it 😃)
+# Glaze-WM-Config (⭐Star the Repository if you like or clone it 😃)

 Pro / Nerd Level configuration for which I have spent a lot of time.